fhunleth/raspijpgs/README.md

   1. `cat` - concatenate each frame together
   2. `replace` - save each frame to a file.
 Each frame replaces the contents of the previous file.
   3. `mime` - output a multipart MIME stream with each JPEG in its own part
+  4. `http` - this is similar to MIME except that the client will wait for an HTTP GET request before serving the JPEGs
   4. `header` - output the number of bytes in the JPEG and then the JPEG

 The `replace` option makes `raspijpgs` work similar to `raspimjpeg` and `raspistill`.
 Many programs that serve Motion JPEG streams expect this kind of operation.
 The `mime` option makes it possible to run `raspijpgs` in a CGI script so that you can stream the browser without additional smarts.
+The `http` option is an extension to `mime` to support running `raspijpgs` clients from xinetd or netcat.
 The `header` option is convenient if your program reads the JPEGs from stdout and doesn't want to scan for JPEG SOI markers to separate the images.
 The header is a 4 byte integer (big endian) that specifies the length of the JPEG data to follow.
 When enabling the header option, commands sent via